And now for Something Completely Different...

 - Recurring Characters: Oddly enough, there are a few, including gangster Luigi Vercotti (Michael Palin) and Eric Praline (John Cleese) who attempts to buy a fish license, attempts to return a pet parrot for having died, and arrests Terry Jones for making disgusting confections.
 Palin also plays a number of smarmy television hosts who are quite similar.

 - Recurring Extra: In the first season a knight in armor would knock various characters over the head with a dead chicken at least once in every episode.
+The knight made a one-off comeback in the third season, after Cleese had borrowed his chicken to knock someone over the head with.

 - Reference Overdosed: Zillions of historical and cultural references, especially funny to intellectuals.
 Apart from that there are also a lot of references to British TV shows, politicians and musicians that are not always that clear to foreign audiences.
 As Time Marches On many references to 1960s and 1970s events also become obscure.